Honey Ginger Shrimp Stir fry Recipe

 This easy shrimp stir-fry flavored with garlic, honey, and veggies gets done in just 15 minutes.
 Use fresh or frozen shrimp and veggies.
 Serve over rice, noodles, or on its own.

-I am a huge fan of shrimps and prawns.
-I grew up with mom making them often.
+I am a huge fan of shrimp and prawns.
+I grew up with my mom making them often.
 My favorite is tandoori prawns and prawn pilaf.
-And, shrimps make a great addition to stir-fry dishes.
+Shrimps are also a great addition to stir-fry dishes.
 They are small and little bite-size treats that add so much flavor.
 And the best part is that they cook in minutes.
-So, simple dishes like buttered shrimps or shrimp curry are quick and easy to make.
+So, simple dishes like buttered shrimp or shrimp curry are quick and easy to make.

 In addition to being quick and easy, this is also very versatile.
-One advantage of stir-fry is it keeps veggies crisp-tender, so they retain more nutrients than if they were boiled.
+One advantage of stir-fry is that it keeps veggies crisp-tender, so they retain more nutrients than if boiled.
 Also, stir-frying uses less oil.
-So the fat content is usually low.
+So, the fat content is usually low.

 The three golden rules of stir-fry

 A stir-fry, if done correctly, is an absolute treat.
-The meat has to be well cooked, yet smoky, or stewed.
-The veggies have to be cooked al dente, meaning cooked but with a bite not soft and not mushy.
+The meat has to be well-cooked yet smoky or stewed.
+The veggies must be cooked al dente, meaning cooked but with a bite that is not soft or mushy.
 Getting it right means following these three golden rules.

-- Peppers - A great veggie to stir-fry because it cooks quickly and still looks bright and vibrant.
-I've used three colors today.
-But, you can use whatever color you can find that makes your dish really beautiful.
+- Peppers – A great veggie for stir-frying because they cook quickly and still look bright and vibrant.
+I’ve used three colors today.
+But you can use whatever color you can find that makes your dish really beautiful.

 - Garlic and ginger – Ain’t no stir-fry without these two flavor boosters.

-- Herbs - I love cilantro, and yet, Chinese parsley is common in stir-frys.
+- Herbs – I love cilantro, and yet Chinese parsley is common in stir-fries.

 - Fish sauce or Dashi – Can be found in most Asian grocery stores.
 If you enjoy Japanese food, you must try Dashi powder, which is powdered Japanese fish stock often used to make Miso soup.